Electroless Nickel

 • SC3 - Moderate Service 0.001″ minimum

-• Class 3 – Heat treatment at 180* to 200* C for 2 to 4 hours to improve coating adhesion and to provide hydrogen embrittlement relief
+• Class 3 - Heat treatment at 375°F (191 °C) for 2 to 4 hours to improve coating adhesion on steel and to provide hydrogen embrittlement relief.

-• Class 4 – Heat treatment at 120* to 130* C for at least 1 hour of heat treatable (age-hardened) aluminum alloys and carburized steel to increase adhesion
+• Class 4 - Heat treatment at 250 °F (121 °C) for at least 1 hour of heat treatable (age-hardened) aluminum alloys and carburized steel to increase adhesion

-• Class 5: Heat treatment at 140 to 150°C (284-302°F) for at least 1-hr to improve coating adhesion for aluminum, non age-hardened aluminum alloys, copper, copper alloys and beryllium.
+• Class 5 - Heat treatment at 300 °F (149 °C) for at least 1 hour to improve coating adhesion for aluminum, non age-hardened aluminum alloys, copper, copper alloys and beryllium

 Available Processes